Farmland Access Initiative

-For each parcel that is acquired, the Conservancy will incorporate a “whole farm” management approach, developing plans for each farm that will identify areas for protection, such as stream buffers, wetlands or high quality habitat and will work with the farmers to develop soil conservation plans for the agricultural portions of the property.
+At each farm, the Conservancy has incorporated a “whole farm” management approach and developed plans for each farm that will identify areas for protection, such as stream buffers, wetlands or high quality habitat and will work with the farmers to develop soil conservation plans for the agricultural portions of the property.

 We can acquire properties through purchase, donation, or “bargain sale.”
 Tax benefits may be possible for donation of property, or for properties sold at less than fair market value.
 Our staff can discuss options with landowners who are interested in conveying land to the Conservancy for this program.